Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry Chong: And here we are.

 David Tian: Yeah.
 We’ve decided for the first episode to talk about a topic that is relevant to everyone, and it’s one that I get asked a lot, which is about happiness, self-fulfillment.
 Happiness not in the pleasure sense per se, but more of like joy, contentment, fulfillment, and wrapped in there is self-esteem and other issues like that.
-The biggest question of how to achieve this state of feeling good about yourself in the world and your place in the world, that’s how we’ll start off.
+The big question of how to achieve this state of feeling good about yourself in the world and your place in the world, that’s how we’ll start off.

-There are a lot of different ways to go at this, but I know Henry has done gradual level work and has a large degree of personal interest in studying the behavioral sciences on this subject.
+There are a lot of different ways to go at this, but I know Henry has done graduate level work and has a large degree of personal interest in studying the behavioral sciences on this subject.
 He’s got this really great newsletter that is in his email, if you can subscribe to his Fusang email, where a lot of it actually you’re educating investors and people in – I’m not sure how you would describe them, like high net-worth individuals.
 You’re helping them think about how to make decisions better.
 Making good decisions is a big part of becoming happier in life.

 I’ve talked enough.
 Where would you take that?